It is well known to all who know Heidi, the conviction she has for helping animals.

 Or as we like to call her Captain Janeway!
 Just as the name suggests, Jane is a true Captain.

-For the last two years, Jane has been our Team Lead Intaking & Registering all our patients.
+Jane has been our Team Lead Intaking & Registering all our patients at our Huatulco Area Clinics.

 She is fluent in Spanish and has the most wonderful way of making the owners of our four legged patients feel at ease as they entrust their pets into our care.